ioskrew/SwiftLayout/README.md

 root {
   red.anchors {
-    Anchors.boundary // top and leading and trailing and bottom constraints of red has equal relation to same attributes of root view.
+    Anchors.allSides() // top and leading and trailing and bottom constraints of red has equal relation to same attributes of root view.
   }
 }

 // or be able root view to red view relations like below

 root.anchors {
-  Anchors.boundary.equalTo(red)
+  Anchors.allSides().equalTo(red)
 }.sublayout { // subviews should be in LayoutBuilder in subviews function after anchors. red
 }